Merkel turns to ex-mentor Kohl to sell Europe to Germans

 In meetings with Italy’s Mario Monti and Greek Prime Minister Antonis Samaras.
 Merkel has shifted her emphasis, praising austerity measures she knows she could never force on German voters and avoiding the threats she made a year ago.

 “She has eased off on the bashing of the southern European states,” said Peter Matuschek of the Forsa polling group.
-“She has realized she can’t overstretch these countries and has changed her rhetoric accordingly.”
+“She has realised she can’t ovestretch these countries and has changed her rhetoric accordingly.”

 Merkel has also dispatched Foreign Minister Guido Westerwelle, a member of her Free Democrat (FDP) coalition partners, to promote the political and cultural values of Europe.